adityapatnaik/useContext-useReducer-react-material-ui/README.md

-# A Simple Demonstration of State-Management in React using useReducer,useContext and Material-UI
+# A Simple Demonstration of State-Management in React using useReducer,useContext and Material-UI: Todo App

-## Capstone Project: Todo App

 ## Setup
 ```